 How do I stop HMRC investigation?

 You can’t stop an investigation from happening.
-Sorry, but there’s nothing to do about it.
+Sorry, but there’s nothing you can do about it.

 You can reduce the chances of being investigated by keeping your accounts up to date and accurate at all times.